At a Glance - The Informal Version

 The function f(x) = 4x + 1 is a line, therefore it's continuous everywhere.
 In particular, it's continuous at x = 5 with f(5) = 21.
 How must the x-values be restricted if we want to have 20.5< f(x) < 21.5?

 is discontinuous at x = 1.
-Explain how this function fails the continuous function guarantee.
+How does this function fail the continuous function guarantee?

 For the given function, value of c, and specified range of f(x), find an appropriate restriction of x that produces the kind of picture we want.